devken0/demos/README.md

-# My Web Development Learning Environment
+# My Learning Environment

-This repository is intended for keeping the laboratory demos in Web Development.
+This repository is intended for keeping the laboratory demos in a variety of tech topics/courses/subjects.